 Under the Vice-Chancellor, the Registrar is the head of the University Administration Services (although Finance and Development/External Affairs report direct to the Vice-Chancellor), and is responsible for the management and professional development of their staff and for the development of other administrative support.
 The University's other senior administrative officers are under the general direction of the Registrar and are responsible to him for the due performance of their duties, except that they always have the right to make their views on financial, professional, and technical matters known to the Vice-Chancellor, Council, and the appropriate committees of the University.

-The Secretary of Faculties and Academic Registrar who heads the Academic Administration Division of the University Administration and Services is Michael Sibly.
+The Deputy Registrar who heads the Academic Administration Division of the University Administration and Services is Michael Sibly.
 He has overall responsibility for the work of the Divisional Offices (section 3), Planning and Resource Allocation (section 4), Educational Policy Support, Admissions and Funding, Student Administration and Services (section 11), Staff Development (section 14) and a number of other sections.